Battle Royal at the Albert Hall

-Battle Royal at the Albert Hall was a live professional wrestling event produced by the World Wrestling Federation (WWF) that took place on 3 October 1991 at the Royal Albert Hall in London, England.
+Battle Royal at the Albert Hall was a live professional wrestling event produced by the World Wrestling Federation (WWF, now known as WWE) that took place on 3 October 1991 at the Royal Albert Hall in London, England.
+It was the first event of the 1991 WWF European Rampage Tour.
 The event was televised on Sky Movies Plus and later released on VHS and DVD.
 On 5 February 2018 the event became available on the WWE Network.

 The main event was a 20-man battle royal which was won by The British Bulldog, last eliminating Typhoon.
 The other matches were singles matches, and tag team matches, including a tag team match for the WWF Tag Team Championship.

-Background

-The main feature of this event was the 20-man battle royal, in which The British Bulldog won.
+Premise

+The Battle Royal at the Albert Hall was the first event of the WWF's first Europe-wide tour.
+The European Rampage Tour took place over seven consecutive days in October 1991, and after this event went to London (Wembley Arena), Barcelona, Brussels, Sheffield, Birmingham and Paris.
+Of these, only the London (Royal Albert Hall) and Barcelona (Palau Sant Jordi) events were televised, the latter on Telecinco.

 'Lord' Alfred Hayes provided guest commentary for the contest.